-By the mid-1990s, the Pope Center for Higher Education Reform was a small operation within the John Locke Foundation.
+In 1996, the Pope Center for Higher Education Reform began as a small operation within the John Locke Foundation.
 It consisted of one staffer, Jon Sanders, working on higher education issues.
 He compiled information on colleges and universities, wrote articles and letters, and produced a monthly newsletter, Clarion.
 It focused mainly on the foibles throughout the UNC system.
 One notable feature was Sanders’ “Course of the Month,” which always exposed a course that was of questionable academic value.
 (Here is an example from 2003.)

 In 1999, the John Locke Foundation scaled up the Pope Center, renaming it the John W. Pope Center for Higher Education Policy.
 George Leef became the Center’s full-time director.
 Leef’s college teaching career spanning the decade of the 1980s had given him a rather dim view of what was happening to higher education in America.

 That year, the Pope Center began publishing lengthy inquiry papers on higher education issues.
 One of the first, published in 2001, was on the much-debated topic of faculty compensation.
 The paper argued that there was no need for UNC to keep spending more to keep star professors from taking lucrative offers elsewhere.
 The following year, the big higher education issue in North Carolina was a $3.1 billion bond to pay for renovation and new construction.
 The Center released a paper arguing that the bond was too costly and that passing it would encourage officials to continue neglecting old structures in favor of building new ones.

 By 2003, it was clear that higher education needed more attention.
 The Pope Center became an independent 501(c)(3) organization.